vle-forge/vle-project.org/content/documentation/vle-1.1/configuration-file.md

 ### The remote preferences

-The remote preferences (starting with `vle.remote.*`) are the preferences related to the remote features of vle.
+The remote preferences (starting with `vle.remote.*`) are the preferences related to the remote features of VLE.
 You can for example add remote URL pointing to a [package distribution]({{< ref "documentation/vle-1.1/distributions.md">}}).